netglade/auto_mappr/packages/auto_mappr/README.md

 such as [whenSourceIsNull] or [constructor] is used.

 For more complicated scenarios two separate mappings are recommended instead.

+### Records

+Converting records is supported for both positional and named record's fields.

+Target positional fields must have their source field equivalent.
+Target named fields must have their source field equivalent determined by name.
+Bot positional and named target fields without source equivalent must be nullable in order for mapping to be created successfully and then thier value will be `null`.

+Note that we do not have a function similar to `convertList` for records due to Dart 3 "limitation" as we cannot iterate throught it's positional or named fields on the fly.

 ### Works with `equatable`